Secured-Finance/dione/README.md

 ## Consensus

-Dione network uses Expected Consensus (EC) a probabilistic Byzantine fault-tolerant consensus protocol invented by Filecoin.
-At a high level, it operates by running a leader election every epoch in which, on expectation, a set number of participants may be eligible to submit a block.
-EC guarantees that these winners will be anonymous until they reveal themselves by submitting a proof that they have been elected.
+Dione network uses PBFT a practical Byzantine fault-tolerant consensus protocol invented by Miguel Castro and Barbara Liskov at MIT.
+At a high level, it operates by running a leader election in every block in which, on expectation, a set number of participants may be eligible to submit a block.

-A miner’s probability of being elected is roughly proportional to their share of the Dione network’s total DIO tokens staked.

 The randomness used in the proofs is generated from [DRAND](https://drand.love), an unbiasable randomness generator, through a beacon.